Left Unity (UK)

 Left Unity is a left-wing political party in the United Kingdom founded in 2013 when film director and social campaigner Ken Loach appealed for a new party to replace the Labour Party (which according to him failed to oppose the United Kingdom government austerity programme and had shifted towards neoliberalism).
 More than 10,000 people supported Loach's appeal.

 In 2014, the party had 2,000 members and 70 branches across Britain.
-The organisation is affiliated at the European Union level with the Party of the European Left.
+The organisation is affiliated at European level with the Party of the European Left.

 Ideology

 The party's primary aim is the following:

 Left Unity was founded by Ken Loach, who believed that there was an "absence of a strong voice on the left" and that "the Greens are alone among the political parties in not standing up for the interests of big business".
 Loach wanted a "UKIP of the left", "a successful party to the left of Labour as UKIP appears to be a successful party to the right of the Tories".